ClimbingMachine/deep-reinforcement-learning-pedestrian-signal-design/README.md

 # deep-reinforcement-learning-optimal-pedestrian-signal-design
 A paper has been presented in International Conference on Models and Technologies for Intelligent Transportation Systems (MT-ITS) with URL: https://ieeexplore.ieee.org/abstract/document/9529320.

-There are two baseline control strategies: fixed time control and adaptive pedestrian signal control (pedestrian click control).
+There are two baseline control strategies: fixed-time control and adaptive pedestrian signal control (pedestrian click control).
 The following figure demonstrates the best performance of deep reinforcement learning control (smart control strategy).

 The base deep-Q module is credited from https://github.com/AndreaVidali/Deep-QLearning-Agent-for-Traffic-Signal-Control.
-We slightly revised the deep-Q-module to accomodate the state-action representation for volunerable road users.
+We slightly revised the deep-Q-module to accommodate the state-action representation for vulnerable road users.